-He watches her as he smokes.
-She has long dark hair, curly like a million corkscrews.
-She looks Israeli, or Brazilian.
+She watches the bartender as she smokes.
+The girl has long dark hair, curly like a million corkscrews.
+She looks and sounds Israeli.
 She is tall and slim, with olive colored skin.
-She takes the clean glasses from the pyramid and hangs them upside down from the rack over the bar, pausing to dry them with the white towel at her side if they are dripping or foggy.
+The girl takes the clean glasses from the pyramid and hangs them upside down from the rack over the bar, pausing to dry them with the white towel at her side if they are dripping or foggy.
 On the other side of the bar, near where she works, an obnoxious man keeps asking her questions.

-From where he sits at the bar, the young man continues to watch.
-He ignores the other man’s questions, but he pays attention to the girl's answers.
-Her voice is soft and lilting, her body is so fluid.
+From where the American sits at the bar, she continues to watch.
+She ignores the man’s questions, but pays close attention to the girl's answers.
+The girl's voice is soft and lilting, her body fluid.
 She seems to move to the reggae music without even realizing it, drying and hanging the glasses in time to the low, thumping beat.
-She lifts up on the tips of her toes occasionally, stretching the backs of her legs.
-He can see that she is not interested in what the other man is saying, is only stuck talking to him because he sits where the glasses need to be hung.
-When they are all hanging in their proper places, she returns to the middle of the bar, checking on customers and refilling mugs of beer.
+She lifts up on the tips of her toes occasionally, her calves shapely and strong.
+The American woman can see that she is not interested in what the loud man is saying, and is only talking to him because he sits where the glasses need to be hung.
+When they are all hanging in their proper places, the bartender returns to the middle of the bar, checking on customers and refilling mugs of beer.

-But he can’t stop watching.
-He’s an artist, so he pulls out a pen.
-There is a stack of coasters lying on the bar, and he takes one off the top of the pile and slides it towards him.
-He begins drawing.
-Occasionally, he looks up and sees her pouring another beer, changing the music to something low and sexy, standing up on her tiptoes to hang another glass.
+But the American can’t stop watching.
+She’s an artist, so she pulls out a pen.
+There is a stack of coasters lying on the bar, and she takes one off the top of the pile and begins to draw on it.
+Occasionally, she looks up and sees the bartender pouring another beer, changing the music to something low and sexy, standing up on her tiptoes to hang another glass.
 Guys hang over the edge of the bar to talk to her, ask her questions, tell her stupid jokes to make her laugh.
 She is polite, but disinterested.